ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Then, Lán WàngJī signed to Lán JǐngYí and Jīn Líng to follow him outside.

-As they three left the room, Wèi WúXiàn began to chat with Lán SīZhuī, while eating his bowl of congee.
+As the three of them left the room, Wèi WúXiàn began to chat with Lán SīZhuī while eating his bowl of congee.

-In the meantime, as they reached the gate of Jingshi courtyard, Lán WàngJī said to Lán JǐngYí not to tell anyone about Wèi WúXiàn’s amnesia, then sent him to the convent.
+In the meantime, as they reached the gate of Jingshi courtyard, Lán WàngJī told Lán JǐngYí not to tell anyone about Wèi WúXiàn’s amnesia, then sent him to the convent.

-He then waited until Lán JǐngYí was out of earshot, and then asked Jīn Líng, “How did you come up with that made-up story?”
+He then waited until Lán JǐngYí was out of earshot and then asked Jīn Líng, “How did you come up with that made-up story?”

-Lowering his head, Jīn Líng replied, “For the past few years, I have been thinking that if, that day, uncle Yáo* had succeeded in escaping to eastern regions that would be good.”
+Lowering his head, Jīn Líng replied, “For the past few years, I have been thinking that if, that day, Uncle Yáo* had succeeded in escaping to eastern regions, that would be good.”

 <small>*Jīn Líng refers to his father’s brother, Jīn GuāngYáo, who failed to get away from his countless crimes.</small>

-Jīn Líng cast a quick look at Lán WàngJī, and, as he noticed that the latter was not displeased with what he just said, he carried on, “Last year, on my birthday banquet, Wèi WúXiàn and you told me that my parents were the most kind-hearted people, that my father was wonderful and reliable person.
+Jīn Líng cast a quick look at Lán WàngJī, and, as he noticed that the latter was not displeased with what he just said, he carried on, “Last year, on my birthday banquet, Wèi WúXiàn and you told me that my parents were the most kind-hearted people and that my father was a wonderful and reliable person.

 “That night of my birthday, I dreamt of my father.
-In my dream, father saved SīZhuī, he also saved Wèi WúXiàn and mother.
+In my dream, Father saved SīZhuī; he also saved Wèi WúXiàn and Mother.
 Many other people were also saved by him.
 In that dream, my father became a great hero.

-“Ever since, I have that dream going on and on in my head.
+“Ever since, I have had that dream going on and on in my head.
 So, earlier, somehow, all those words spontaneously came out of my mouth.”

-Then, he hesitantly asked, “Will..., will he be able to recover his memories?”
+Then, he hesitantly asked, “Will... will he be able to recover his memories?”

 “I don’t know,” replied Lán WàngJī.

 “Is it not a good thing that he doesn’t remember all those painful memories?” remarked Jīn Líng.

-Lán WàngJī said, “One must face the facts, even though those facts are hard to surmount.” then, he added, “Go ahead to the Elegant Room, and inform Leader Jiāng about the current state of Wèi Yīng.”
+Lán WàngJī said, “One must face the facts, even though those facts are hard to surmount.”
+Then, he added, “Go ahead to the Elegant Room, and inform Leader Jiāng about the current state of Wèi Yīng.”

 “All right,” said Jīn Líng, “I’ll also tell him to keep it secret.”

 <br />&nbsp;
 ... ... ...